 The President proposed budget for Fiscal Year 2013 holds promise as well as challenges for programs that benefit young children.
 The promise comes in the form of resources for improving the quality of early care and learning programs, as well as a child welfare reform initiative that would create financial incentives for improving outcomes for children.
 The challenges posed by the budget reflect the current era of austerity, making it difficult to find room for investments in a time of scarce resources.
 On the other side of the ledger are proposed deep cuts in energy assistance and community services.
 Many other programs for children and families would receive no increases, continuing the flat funding of recent years.
 This analysis examines the budget from the perspective of support for the healthy development of infants and toddlers, who are the key to long-term security and global competitiveness of our country.

-Including Infants and Toddlers in Race to the Top – Early Learning Challenge (RTT-ELC) Program
+Including Infants and Toddlers in the Early Learning Challenge (ELC)

-RTT-ELC offers a new opportunity to increase the number of disadvantaged children, birth to five, in high-quality early childhood settings and to create and enhance state integrated early learning systems.
-This PowerPoint developed by the ZERO TO THREE Policy Center emphasizes the importance of supporting early learning beginning from birth and provides information on how the unique needs of infants and toddlers can be addressed in each of the four RTT-ELC criteria areas proposed in the RTT-ELC executive summary.
+The ELC offers an opportunity to increase the number of disadvantaged children, birth to five, in high-quality early childhood settings and to create and enhance state integrated early learning systems.
+This PowerPoint developed by the ZERO TO THREE Policy Center emphasizes the importance of supporting early learning beginning from birth and provides information on how the unique needs of infants and toddlers can be addressed in each of the five selection criteria.

-RTT-ELC offers a new opportunity to increase the number of disadvantaged children, birth to five, in high-quality early childhood settings and to create and enhance state integrated early learning systems.
+The ELC offers an opportunity to increase the number of disadvantaged children, birth to five, in high-quality early childhood settings and to create and enhance state integrated early learning systems.
 This annotated bibliography includes resources from the ZERO TO THREE Policy Center and the National Infant & Toddler Child Care Initiative at ZERO TO THREE.
-The resources are organized by the four selection criteria proposed in the RTT-ELC executive summary, to best provide assistance in how areas affecting infants and toddlers align with each of the criteria.
+The resources are organized by the ELC selection criteria to best provide assistance in how areas affecting infants and toddlers align with each of the criteria.

 A Call to Action on Behalf of Maltreated Infants and Toddlers